xvik/gradle-animalsniffer-plugin/README.md

 }
 ```

-There are no required configurations - plugin will generate defaults for all of them.
+There are no required configurations - the plugin will generate defaults for all of them.

 | Property | Description |  Default value |
 |----------|-------------|----------------|